Pharmacy Technician

 - Are self-motivated and committed to lifelong learning

-- Have strong interpersonal communication and critical thinking skills
+- Have strong interpersonal communication skills

 - Enjoy computer technology